danimtb/sonoff-danimtb/readme.md

 And that's all! :D

 # How to configure for your device
-The first time you flash a new device, you need to configure some parameters to connect the devie to your wifi network and mqtt server.
+The first time you flash a new device, you need to configure some parameters to connect the devie to your Wifi network and MQTT server.

-To do that, press and hold for 10 seconds (then release) the button and the device will start flashin the LED (if any) and will create a wifi hotspot with its name.
+To do that, press and hold for 10 seconds or more (then release) the button and the device will start flashing the LED (if any) and will create a Wifi HotSpot with the name of the device type.
 Connect to the wifi hotspot and open browser with IP *192.168.4.1*.
 It will bring you to a web to configure the parameters of your device.
 When you are done, press *Save Settings* button and the device will try to connect to the Wifi and MQTT network indicated.

 Parameter description: